The Cheapest Places to Live in BC 2026

 Distance to Whistler: 130 km

-Vancouver is an amazing place to live, but with a median house price of $1.7 million, we suggest turning your back and starting the engine.
-Squamish, Abbotsford, Chilliwack, and Pemberton aren’t far enough – to find cheap living, you’ve got to go 250 km north to Lillooet.
+When it comes to affordability, however, Vancouver gets a failing grade.
+With a median house price of $1.05 million, we suggest turning your back and starting the engine.
+To find truly inexpensive living, you've got to go 250 km north to Lillooet, where the median house price is less than half of Vancouver's.

-Reach the village and you’ll be rewarded with an extraordinary view of the Fraser River meeting Seton Lake against the backdrop of Quatlenemo Peak.
-An old rail station and newspaper office hints at its beginnings as a gold rush town, but the economy has since moved on.
-Modern Lillooet features a hospital, a satellite campus for Thompson Rivers University, several public schools, and a recreation center with a pool, gym, and rock climbing wall.
+This village offers extraordinary views of the Fraser River as it meets Seton Lake, set against the backdrop of Quatlenemo Peak.
+An old rail station and newspaper office hint at its origins as a gold rush town, but the economy has certainly progressed.
+Modern Lillooet features a hospital, an airport, several public schools, a satellite campus for Thompson Rivers University and much more.

 How we got our data